 Houses and responsibilities

-Every boy from Reception to Year 6 is part of a House team.
+Every boy from Year 1 to Year 6 is part of a House team.
 APS has four Houses - Montgomery, Tedder, Alexander and Cunnigham, all named after great wartime leaders.

 In Year 6 the boys can be elected as a House Captain or Vice Captain; these roles are ones of privilege, pride and responsibility.
 They are more than just a title and badge as they require dedication and commitment for an entire year.